Rush Limboy, your guiding light, here behind a golden EIB microphone, broadcast excellence three straight hours.

 Wait till you see what Trump has planned for the EPA.

-And I'll tell you, our buddy Ajit Pai at the FCC, oh man, is this this guy is really, really rolling back all this silly regulatory stuff.
+And I'll tell you, our buddy Ajit Pai at the FCC, oh man, is this guy is really, really rolling back all this silly regulatory stuff.

 He's getting rid of net neutrality.

-And he's he's turning the FCC into the actual commission on communications and broadcasting and dealing with the spectrum and making sure it's properly assigned, meaning frequencies that are used for every form of communication out there.
+And he's turning the FCC into the actual commission on communications and broadcasting and dealing with the spectrum and making sure it's properly assigned, meaning frequencies that are used for every form of communication out there.

 But the FCC has been involving itself in your life in ways that are traditionally not constitutional.

-The FCC just appropriates for itself the power to regulate the Internet.
+The FCC just appropriates for itself the power to regulate the internet.

-Who the hell I think they are.
+Who the hell do I think they are?

 So he's rolling that kind of stuff back.